 What data can thieves get from a stolen Android phone?

 If your Android phone gets stolen, you'll easily get a new one.

 There's a lot of sensitive information that could easily fall into the wrong hands.

-Your phone stores a lot of personal stuff, from text messages and photos to business emails and important documents.
+Your phone stores a lot of personal stuff, such as text messages, photos, videos, emails, and documents.

 That's not something you want prying eyes to look at, but there's another much more serious matter ‒ your credit card details.